(Latin: a suffix; to act in a certain way; to treat in a certain way; to make into; to treat with; to do; to make; to cause)

 Another closely related suffix family with the same meanings, but a different spelling, is located at this -ise unit.

-To angelicize someone by making him or her a spiritual person with purity and without evil.
+To angelicize someone is to make him or her a spiritual person with purity and without evil.

 2. To make coarse and brutal; dehumanize: Hostilities in fighting can animalize people by degrading them, demeaning them, or putting them down.